-From time-to-time, we may determine to abandon lots or not exercise certain option agreements that are not projected to produce adequate results or no longer fit with our long-term strategic plan.
+From time to time, we may determine to abandon lots or not exercise certain option agreements that are not projected to produce adequate results or no longer fit with our long-term strategic plan.
 Additionally, in certain limited instances, we are forced to abandon lots due to seller non-performance, or permitting or other regulatory issues that do not allow us to build on those lots.
-If we intend to abandon or walk away from a property, we record an abandonment charge to earnings for the deposit amount and any related capitalized costs in the period such decision is made.
-During the fiscal years ended September 30, 2022, 2021 and 2020, we recognized \$1.1 million, \$0.9 million and 1.6 million in abandonment charges, respectively.
+If we intend to abandon or walk away from a property, we record an abandonment charge to earnings for the non-refundable deposit amount and any related capitalized costs in the period such decision is made.
+During the fiscal years ended September 30, 2023, 2022 and 2021, we recognized \$0.6 million, \$1.1 million and 0.9 million in abandonment charges, respectively.
+As we grow our business in the years ahead, it is likely that the dollar value of abandonments will grow.

-(6) Interest
+(5) Interest

-Interest capitalized during the fiscal years ended September 30, 2022, 2021 and 2020 was limited by the balance of inventory eligible for capitalization.
+Interest capitalized during the fiscal years ended September 30, 2023, 2022 and 2021 was based upon the balance of inventory eligible for capitalization.
 The following table presents certain information regarding interest for the periods presented:

-Fiscal Year Ended September 30, in thousands 2022 2021 2020 Capitalized interest in inventory, beginning of period \$ 106,985 \$ 119,659 \$ 136,565 Interest incurred 74,161 77,397 87,224 Capitalized interest impaired (439) (792) Interest expense not qualified for capitalization and included as other expense (a) (2,781) (8,468) Capitalized interest amortized to home construction and land sales expenses (b) (71,619) (87,290) (94,870) Capitalized interest in inventory, end of period \$ 109,088 \$ 106,985 \$ 119,659
+Fiscal Year Ended September 30, in thousands ' 2023 2022 2021 Capitalized interest in inventory, beginning of period \$ 109,088 \$ 106,985 \$ 119,659 Interest incurred 71,981 74,161 77,397 Capitalized interest impaired (439) Interest expense not qualified for capitalization and included as other expense ^(a) (2,781) Capitalized interest amortized to home construction and land sales expenses ^(b) (68,489) (71,619) (87,290) Capitalized interest in inventory, end of period \$ 112,580 \$ 109,088 \$ 106,985